All books published by Cabinet Books unless otherwise noted. Click on each title for more information.

 Curiosity and Method: Ten Years of Cabinet Magazine (2012)

 This anthology gathers some of the most interesting successes, and a few instructive failures, published in the first forty issues of Cabinet.
-Taking the form of an illustrated encyclopedia, the idiosyncratic entries include Addiction, Animal Architecture, Goalkeeping, Micronation, Otolith, Sandal, Worlding, and Zoosemiotics.
+Taking the form of an illustrated encyclopedia, the collection includes idiosyncratic entries such as Addiction, Animal Architecture, Goalkeeping, Micronation, Otolith, Sandal, Worlding, and Zoosemiotics.
 This hardcover book is over 500 pages long and a must for the intellectually curious!

 The Moiré Effect, by Lytle Shaw (with Bookhorse, 2012)